48 hours in Toowoomba

 It might be Australia’s second largest inland city, but for most weekend-goers in search of new adventures, a 48-hour jaunt to Toowoomba ain’t the highest priority on the list.

-Well, I’m here to tell you it should be, because not only is it easily accessible from our capital city (hit the road west of Brisbane and you’ll be there in under two hours), but this country charmer boasts the perfect mix of leisure and great outdoors with a foodie scene that’s surprisingly out of this world.
+Well, we’re here to tell you it should be, because not only is it easily accessible from our capital city (hit the road west of Brisbane and you’ll be there in under two hours), but this country charmer boasts the perfect mix of leisure and great outdoors with a foodie scene that’s surprisingly out of this world.

 Intrigued?
 Here’s how to make the most out of a weekend in Toowoomba.